 In most cases, injuries from bites or stings are minor, and can be treated safely at home.
 However, you should seek medical attention if:

 You can find fast emergency treatment for a bite or sting in the Bay Area at Dignity Health hospitals.
 We triage each patient to get them through the waiting room and into treatment as soon as possible.
-Don’t want to wait at the hospital?
-Use our Online Waiting Room to select your approximate ER arrival time.

 Common signs and symptoms of stings include: